jasoncolburne/cellular-receptor-model/README.md

     _  x  _
      \___/

-the slots on the side of the receptor can be thought of as activation pathways - when both are filled, the receptor is fully activated, producing a maximal response.
+the slots on the side of the receptor can be thought of as (conceptual) activation points - when both are filled, the receptor is fully activated, producing a maximal response. when one is filled, this represents a partial state of activation that is somewhere between no response and the maximum.

 top view:
       ___
     _/   \_
-    _     _<- activation pathway
+    _     _<- activation point
      \___/

 the different ligands that bind to these sites produce varying effects, and they compete to